mwilliamson/nope/README.rst

   We need to make sure that the type is consistent if that variable is captured in a function definition.

+* If a variable is deleted (including the implicit delete at the end of an exception handler), we should prevent it from being captured in functions.

 * Prevent re-definition of types and functions.

 * Check type of loops twice, in case assignments in the body of the loop change the type of variables.